 If you were to build a new addition to your house, I’m sure that you’d want to ensure that the builder that you hired was good at his job!
 You certainly wouldn’t to find out after spending your money that your new addition was unsound, nor would you want to work with someone who made a mess, arrived late or did not keep their promises.
-Perhaps in order to prevent this, you’d make sure that the person belonged to a reputable organization that works to maintain standards – like the Master Builders’ Association.
+Perhaps in order to prevent this, you’d make sure that the person belonged to a reputable organisation that works to maintain standards – like the Master Builders’ Association.

-In some ways, you can consider whether a service provider is “professional” by which organizations they belong to.
+In some ways, you can consider whether a service provider is “professional” by which organisations they belong to.
 But I think that being “a professional” is far more than that: I think it’s about meeting your clients’ expectations & delivering work that you can be proud of.

 So why should things be any different in the entertainment industry?
 Remember that when your company hosts an event or function, everything about that party creates an impression on your clients & customers.
 That means that if you are considering bringing in an entertainer, that person (or group) can influence how your clients (or prospective clients) feel about doing business with you.